 Coffee Cart co-founder and general manager Maeve Thompson said trainees not only learned to be baristas but also developed other professional skills including punctuality, reliability and communication.

-“We wanted to provide more long-term training and more experience for the trainees so they could have the confidence to apply for jobs as they know they’ve been practicing for four to six months as opposed to a weekend course,” Ms Thompson said.
+“We wanted to provide more long-term training and more experience for the trainees so they could have the confidence to apply for jobs as they know they’ve been practising for four to six months as opposed to a weekend course,” Ms Thompson said.

 Routines were developed and expectations were set just as they would be in jobs outside of the training environment, she said.